tristanengst/OneDDPTutorialToRuleThemAll/README.md

 I've included other files as a minimal working example of how to make managing many jobs that use lots of GPUs tractable, especially on SLURM:
 - `pip_reqs_cc.txt` would be useful if we were running on ComputeCanada
-- `SlurmSubmit.py` is a large, complicated script that makes submitting jobs super easy
+- `SlurmSubmit.py` is a large, complicated script that makes submitting jobs non-annoying
 - `UtilsSlurm.py` is used by `SlurmSubmit.py`
 - `UtilsPersistedState.py` is used by `UtilsSlurm.py`
 Also see [ScriptsAndAliases](https://github.com/tristanengst/ScriptsAndAliases) for this.